MathThyMod/GP_emu_UQSA/README.md

 * the second list is input dimensions to set constant values

 * the third list is these constant values

+If the first list contains only 1 number, then a 1D plot will be created instead (make sure the other two lists specify all other inputs and their respective constant values).

 <a name="Config File"/>
 ### Config File